-But in Europe, security measures at some of the companies I was visiting are far stricter.
+But in Europe, security measures, and in turn security design, at some of the companies I was visiting are far stricter.
 And what I came across was a combination of Administrative User Registration with Just-In-Time Provisioning into a Physical Access Control System.
 Essentially I provided the security personnel at reception some identification (in some cases my passport, in others my US drivers license), observed them enter my details (more on that later!) into a user registration screen, and got provisioned a full-fledged security badge which I could use at the turnstiles to get into the building myself.
 I could use it inside the elevator to get to the floor I needed to (I didn’t try to get to the floor I wasn’t supposed to go to), and to enter certain rooms.
 When leaving the building, I had to use the badge at the turnstiles to get out of the building, and hand over the badge (in one case, to get back my drivers license which I had to leave with security as collateral).

 Obviously the PAC Systems in place at these enterprises were capable of handling this kind of visitor management.
 But I wonder if these systems are integrated into the identity management systems of the enterprise at all.
 What kind of periodic review regarding who was being let into the building is taking place?
 And it seems quite susceptible to insider abuse.
 Moreover, the Day 1 type issues regarding time to set up exist at a micro level.
 The local Oracle teams were aware that this would need to happen, so we had to budget extra time to arrive early to get this done at each place, which with my tight schedule was a bit challenging.
 The good (and bad!) part was that the account teams that had been there already were already in the system and got their cards provisioned fairly quickly.